cltl/OpenDutchWordnet/README.md

 #Global WordNet Grid LMF parser

 This repo provides a python module to work with Open Dutch WordNet.
+Please first check the [Issues](https://github.com/MartenPostma/OpenDutchWordnet/issues) to see if your question has already been answered.
 It was created using python 3.4.
 The most recent version (1.3) of the resource can be found [here](https://github.com/MartenPostma/OpenDutchWordnet/raw/master/resources/odwn/odwn_orbn_gwg-LMF_1.3.xml.gz).
 Three pdf files in this repository document the resource:
 * [odwn_documentation.pdf](https://github.com/MartenPostma/OpenDutchWordnet/raw/master/odwn_documentation.pdf): technical report of the creation of version 1.0